revel/revel.github.io/manual/cache.md

 layout: manual
 ---

-Revel provides a [`Cache`](http://godoc.org/github.com/revel/revel/cache#Cache) library for server-side, temporary, low-latency storage.
-It is a good replacement for frequent database access to slowly changing data, and it can also be used for implementing user sessions (if the cookie-based sessions are insufficient).
+Revel provides a [`Cache`](https://godoc.org/github.com/revel/revel/cache#Cache) library for server-side, temporary, low-latency storage.
+It is a good replacement for frequent database access to slowly changing data.
+It could also be used for implementing user sessions, if for example the cookie-based sessions are insufficient.

 ## Implementations